yin yang explained

 In macrobiotics different foods and cooking styles are used to create meals that once eaten could make our energy more yin or yang.
 Generally raw or lightly cooked watery vegetables will help us feel more yin and well cooked dryer foods like grains, beans, fish or meat would help us feel more yang.

 In feng shui yin yang can be used to create different environments to make it easier for us to feel more yin or yang.
-Generally we can say that hard, shiny, smooth, open surfaces create an environment in which we feel more yang and soft, textured, mat, irregular surfaces more yin.
+Generally we can say that hard, shiny, smooth, open surfaces create an environment in which we feel more yang whereas soft, textured, mat, irregular surfaces more yin.
 Colours can be a powerful influence on our emotions.
 Pale blues and greens can help us feel more yin whilst bright reds, yellows, purples or orange more yang.

-yin and yang presentation
+yin yang paper

 Have a macrobiotic consultation with Simon Brown in London or on-line to use yin and yang to help make the changes you want to your health and life.
 Call 07543 663 227 or email.